HumanSignal/label-studio/docs/source/guide/storage.md

 6. (Optional) Adjust the remaining parameters.
 See [Optional parameters](#Optional-parameters-5) on this page for more details.
 7. Click **Add Storage**.

-> Warning: Serving data from the local file system is unsafe.
-If you're sure what are you doing, set `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true` in your environmental setup.
-Otherwise URLs pointed to local files won't work.
+> Warning: Serving data from the local file system can be a security risk.
+If you're sure you know what you're doing, set `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true` in your environment setup.
+Without this setting, URLs pointed to local files won't work.

 ### Optional parameters